ADAHafizh/adahafizh.github.io/content/projects/project1/index.md

 ---
-title: "Lectures at the Villa of Reduced Circumstances"
+title: "Pyro Dancer | p5.js"
 date: 2024-04-06
 # this is to make the file pathing easier
 aliases: